-1.4.5.2 Cumulative Visual Effects
+1.5.4.2 Cumulative Visual Effects

 For this assessment, the Nature Scot (2021) definition of cumulative effects as additional changes caused by a Proposed Development in conjunction with other similar developments, is used, however, this assessment also considers other types of developments.
-The definition in the DoEHLG Guidelines (2006) defines cumulative impacts in terms of wind farms, as the perceived effect on the landscape of two or more wind energy developments visible from any one place.
+The definition in the WEDGs (DoEHLG, 2006) defines cumulative impacts in terms of wind farms, as the perceived effect on the landscape of two or more wind energy developments visible from any one place.

-The GLVIA (2013) and Nature Scot (2021) guidance also note that cumulative visual effects can be experienced in combination, where two or more developments are visible from one viewpoint, as well as sequentially, where a viewer moves to another viewpoint or along a transport or recreational route and sees the same or different developments.
-These types of cumulative visual effects are considered in the assessment of these effects.
-The photomontage viewpoints illustrate combined visibility and analysis of the photomontages, route screening, as well as site visits and field work undertaken allows sequential visibility to be assessed.
+The GLVIA (2013) and Nature Scot (2021) guidance also note that cumulative visual effects can be experienced in combination, where two or more developments are visible from one viewpoint, either simultaneously or in succession and these are considered in the assessment of visual effects from photomontage viewpoints in Appendix 14-3.

+Another type of cumulative visual effect includes where two or more developments are seen sequentially, where a viewer moves to another viewpoint or along a transport or recreational route and sees the same or different developments.
+The photomontage viewpoints illustrate combined visibility and analysis of the photomontages, route screening, as well as site visits and field work undertaken enables sequential visibility to be assessed and reported in Chapter 14.